ropensci/antweb-guide/README.md

 ### California Academy of Sciences seminar
 _March 27th, 2014_

-A quick demo of how to use the antweb R package.
+An introduction to the rOpenSci project and a quick demo of how to use the antweb R package.